keelback-code/the-rhubarb-witch/README.md

 ### User Stories

 A first time user looking to play the game:
-I want to be able to choose a character
+* I want to be able to choose a character
+* I want the instructions to be clear
-I want the game to be engaging
+* I want the game to be engaging
-I don’t want to wait too long between choices/paths
+* I don’t want to wait too long between choices/paths

 A returning user looking to play the game again:
-I want to be able to play the game multiple times without the same ending/path I want to be able to choose a different character
+* I want to be able to play the game multiple times without the same ending/path

-A disabled user who is new or returning to the site: need to know more
+* I want to be able to choose a different character

 As the owner of the site:
-I want users to be able to use the game easily and intuitively I want the game to be engaging
+* I want users to be able to use the game easily and intuitively
+* I want the game to be engaging
+* I want errors to be handled efficiently
-I want what is going on to be clear to the users at all times I want to provide the same experience for all users - need to know more
+* I want what is going on to be clear to the users at all times

 ### Design and UX